07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Request :

 {
-    "quantity":"quantity of the order item to add", "discount":"percentage of the discount to apply in the item", "productSku":"sku of the product to add to the order", "observations":"observations about the order item" }
+    "quantity":"quantity of the order item to add to the order", "discount":"percentage of the discount to apply in the order item", "productSku":"sku of the product to add to the order", "observations":"observations about the order item" }